selego/teams-app-nodejs-boilerplate/README.md

-# The Simplest Teams App Boilerplate Using Node.js
+# The Simplest Microsft Teams App Boilerplate Using Node.js

 This document provides instructions for setting up and running a basic Teams App using Node.js.